overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

   - No sensitive information is exposed
 - Confirm your `.gitignore` includes data files if necessary

-**Next Steps:** After completing data preparation, you'll be ready to generate your Arranger and Stage configuration files.
+**Next Steps:** After completing data preparation, you'll be ready to generate your Elasticsearch and Arranger configuration files.

 ## Step 2: Update portal configurations

-Introduction: Provide a brief overview of what this step accomplishes and why it's necessary

 ### A) Install Composer